bzigterman/bzigterman.github.io/projects/weather.md

 - 13°
 - Partly Cloudy
 - 81% humidity
-- 6 mph wind
+- 5 mph wind
-- 61% cloud cover
+- 58% cloud cover
-- 44 AQI 🟩
+- 47 AQI 🟩
-- 0.06 inches of snow expected in the next 48 hours
+- 0.06 inches of snow and 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>